splightplatform/pulumi-splight/README.md

 The Splight provider enables seamless interaction with resources supported by Splight.

 To begin using the provider, you need to configure it with the appropriate credentials.
+Refer to the [Configuration](#configuration) section for more details.

-Refer to the [Configuration](#Configuration) section for more details.
+For information on development, please refer to the [Contribute Guide](CONTRIBUTE.md).

 ## Installing